Frequently Asked Questions

 Donors are able to preference their donation to a specific ACF project through that project’s profile page on the ACF website.

-You can donate funds to Creative Partnerships Australia via credit card.
-If requested, Creative Partnerships Australia can also provide bank details for EFT (electronic funds transfer) donations.
-Please note Creative Partnerships Australia does not accept cash donations and can only accept monetary gifts.
+You can donate funds to the ACF via credit card.
+If requested, the ACF can also provide bank details for EFT (electronic funds transfer) donations.
+Please note the ACF does not accept cash donations and can only accept monetary gifts.

 Here’s a step by step guide: